 Maintenance stops when either one of the spouses die or if the receivng spouse remarries.

-However strict guidelines do exist in Johnson County Kansas in regards to spousal support.
-It is calculated as follows:
+Guidelines do exist in Johnson County Kansas in regards to spousal support.
+It suggests that spousal support could be calculated as follows:

 - 25% of the difference of the spouse’s gross annual income